-In chapter 2 it was seen from figure (figure 2) that the fluid had a very bright grey color.
+In chapter 2 we saw a figure (figure 2) which showed a fluid in motion.
+The fluid had a very bright grey color.
 How is this color determined at every vertex?

 The technique that maps a value to a specific color is called color mapping.
-It has already been explained that the simulation is divided into cells with each 4 vertices that can contain different values, a uniform quad grid.
+We already explained that the simulation is divided into cells with each 4 vertices that can contain different values, a uniform quad grid.
 A colormap calculates the color, given a certain colormap function, for every value at a vertex.

-Example: In figure 2 the smoke was using a grey scaled colormap.
-If the value of vertices range from 0 to 1, the value can be used to determine each color aspect, red, green and blue.
+Example: In figure 2 we saw the smoke using a grey scaled colormap.
+If we know that the values at the vertices ranges from 0 to 1, we can use the value to determine each color aspect, red, green and blue.
 This means, for each vertex:

-$$red = green = blue = value$$
+red = green = blue = value

-To be able to reason about the colored images, a legend at the top of the screen was added.
+To be able to reason about the colored images, we added a legend at the top of the screen.
 The leftmost colors indicate low values and the rightmost colors indicate high values.
 With such a colormap legend, it's easier to understand the produced images and say something about the value of the fluid.

 Using a slider it is possible to change the number of colors.
 By default this value is set to 256 colors, but this is easily changed to anything below that.
-At lower number of colors big bands of colors will start to appear making variations more visible.
+At lower number of colors big bands of colors will start to appear maing variations more visiable.

 Next to the 3 supplied colormaps 5 additional colormaps where added.
 Three of these where only contain one color, red, green or blue.
 These are not only useful for isolines but also when wanting to see height plots, but not get distracted by the flow of density.
-The remaining two colormaps are the "Wilrik" colormap, it implements a fire elemental color scheme and the "Oliver" colormap which may seem like a weird odd map, not like a colormap at all.
-It does serve a purpose however, it allows to easily see rapid changing values.
+The remaining two colormaps are the "Wilrik" colormap, it implements a fire elemental color scheme and the "Oliver" colormap which may seem like a tripy odd map, not like a colormap at all.
+It does serve a purpose however, it allows to easly see rapid changing values.